DiceNameIsMy/vut-itu/docs/Navrh.md

 - Limited trip planning flexibility, especially regarding detailed scheduling and route tracking.
 - Complex and unintuitive trip organization interface.
 - Ads and commercial influence on search results.

+### 1.3.7 Conclusion

-**User Expectations and Desires**
+**User Needs and Preferences**

-- **Collaboration Features**: There is a strong demand for better collaboration tools that allow users to share itineraries easily with friends and family.
+	- **Collaboration Tools**: Users want robust features to easily share itineraries with friends and family.
-- **Simplified Planning Tools**: Users want straightforward tools that allow them to plan itineraries without unnecessary complexity.
-They prefer apps that can integrate their travel information seamlessly without overwhelming them with ads or upselling.
+- **Simplified Planning**: Users seek straightforward tools for itinerary planning that integrate travel information seamlessly, without intrusive ads or excessive upselling.
-- **Integration with Other Services**: Suggestions were made for integrating travel planning apps with credit card services to enhance functionality, as many users already utilize these cards for travel-related benefits.
+- **Service Integration**: Users suggested linking the app to credit card services, as many already use these for travel benefits.

-#### 1.3.7 Conclusion
-- None of the applications fulfill all the main wishes of our respondents we've identified.
-Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but failed to consider what's the most important for users (Wanderlog).
-- MakeMyTrip, and Wanderlog suffer from overwhelming interfaces that can be intimidating for new users.
-The abundance of features is not organized intuitively, making the user experience less pleasant.
+**Competitor Analysis**
+- **Feature Gaps**: No existing app fully meets our respondents' top preferences.
+Some apps like TripAdvisor and TripIt excel in specific areas, while others, like Wanderlog, attempt to be comprehensive but overlook key user priorities.
+- **Overwhelming Interfaces**: Apps like MakeMyTrip and Wanderlog suffer from cluttered interfaces, complicating navigation and detracting from the user experience.
-- While some apps allow users to add destinations, they often do not provide recommendations for entire routes or suggest attractions along the way.
-For example, TripIt and TripAdvisor focus more on individual bookings and reviews rather than holistic route suggestions.
+- **Route and Attraction Recommendations**: Most apps, including TripIt and TripAdvisor, focus on individual bookings or reviews rather than offering comprehensive route recommendations or attractions along the way.
-- Interactive maps are crucial for visual planning, yet apps like Stippl have confusing map features that detract from usability.
+- **Interactive Maps**: Visual planning tools are essential, but apps like Stippl have confusing map features, reducing usability.

-Keypoints:
-- It's very important to keep in mind our customer's first interaction when designing a multi-purpose, all-around app, because the first impression is the biggest factor in user retention.
-- As noted in the customer survey, some respondents assumed that they gather information about the place they want to visit before planning a trip, but they gather information from many resources (social media, Google Maps, friends).
-It is planned that a user can use only one app for this, if they want to visit a place but don't know anything about it, the app will provide some itineraries based on other users' past trips to give newcomers some ideas for travelling or some recommendations that app can give them based on place reviews.
-- The importance of creating notes (timetables, booking codes, reminders, etc.) for trips is mostly a bit underestimated by the developers of the above mentioned apps, and the user's desire to save some travel documents in the app can be a solution to complex paperwork.
+**Key Takeaways**
+- **First Impressions Matter**: Designing a user-friendly, multi-functional app is crucial, as first impressions strongly impact retention.
+- **Information Aggregation**: Respondents noted that they often gather travel information from various sources (social media, Google Maps, friends).
+Our app could consolidate this information, offering itineraries based on user reviews to help newcomers plan trips to unfamiliar destinations.
+- **Trip Notes and Document Storage**: Many apps overlook managing travel documents and notes (e.g., timetables, booking codes).
+Adding this feature could streamline users' travel planning.

+<div style="page-break-after: always;"></div>

 ### 1.4 App Requirements (Zadání)

 #### 1.4.1 User Capabilities